HopSoft-Tech/todo-list-app/readme.md

 - Delete tasks from your todo list
 - Filter tasks by keyword
 - Responsive design for mobile and desktop

+## Local Storage Integration

+The Todo List app leverages the Local Storage Web API to store todo items locally in the user's browser.
+This allows the user's todo list to persist even after closing or refreshing the browser.
+Todo items are stored as JSON strings in the browser's local storage and are retrieved and displayed when the app is loaded.

+## Future Enhancements

+- Implement user authentication to allow multiple users to have their own todo lists.
+- Add the ability to prioritize tasks or categorize them into different lists.
+- Integrate with a backend server to sync todo lists across devices.

 ## Installation